joshualeeee/MovieRatingAnalysis/cleaning-exploration/explorationAndCleaning.md

 ## ** Age Rating Missing From 0.00% of Entries **

 After confirming that all entries have complete release date information, I proceeded to evaluate the consistency of data across key attributes, including country, release type, and age rating.
 These attributes could also be useful for identifying meaningful groupings of movies.
-With this I was confident that my data was thorough enough to explore my hypothesis.
+With this I was confident that my data was clean and thorough enough to explore my hypothesis.